XIMAX, THE CITY OF MAGIC

 ca. 3000 b.S.
 The Forming of the Orb of Ximax

 2026 b.S.
-Last Deaths by the Orb of Ximax
+Shielding of the Orb of Ximax by Ximan Xuran

 The last and most famous of the deaths by the Orb of Ximax occurs.
-A massive flash of light seen as far away as Caelum illuminates the entire peninsula; this is the beginning of the Ximaxian tale of the Founding of the the great magical city.
+A massive flash of light seen as far away as Caelum illuminates the entire peninsula; this is the beginning of the Ximaxian tale of the founding of the the great magical city.
+It is said it is this blast that attracts the great wizard Ximan Xuran to the site of the magical orb.

 2017 b.S.
 The Orcish Society of Enlightenment moves to Ximax